All Episodes

 You can join the movement today.

-You know what, much of this is about harvesting the power of youth.
+You know, much of this is about harvesting the power of youth.

 A lot of folks don't know this, but Tim's father started the Peace Corps.

-Now you've been helpful in the in the health corps, which was based on the exact same concept, right?
+Now, you've been helpful in the Health Corps, which was based on the exact same concept, right?

-Much of what we're witnessing today is gonna come from the youth.
+Much of what we're witnessing today is going to come from the youth.

 When I see young people marching in Washington because they don't like something that's happening, I feel pride as an American.

-It's led by young people who are saying we're not gonna tolerate schools that push people to the margins and allow the bullying and exclusion that is part of the past.
+It's led by young people who are saying, we're not going to tolerate schools that push people to the margins and allow the bullying and exclusion that is part of the past.

-All right, so let's play a little bit right now, but we're honored to have Special Olympics chief inspiration officer.
+All right, so let's play a little bit right now.

 She's here, world-class athlete, Loretta.